Author: Dr. Jean-Paul Rodrigue

 The three major spheres of the digitalization of transportation involve:

 Mobility as a service concerns transactions related to transportation and supply chains.
 Conventionally, each actor along a transport chain tended to keep its own centralized ledger recording its information and transactions.
 The emergence of Blockchain technologies provides an extended and distributed form of ledgers, adding value to the process.
-It has the potential to improve the transactional efficiency of supply chains by enabling the providers and users of transport services to share a common and distributed electronic ledger system.
+It can potentially improve the transactional efficiency of supply chains by enabling the providers and users of transport services to share a common and distributed electronic ledger system.
 Exact copies are maintained and simultaneously updated across several nodes.
 It becomes possible to more effectively manage access to transport infrastructures and conveyances (from a seat in a plane to a slot in a containership), the related data exchange, and payments for service provided.

 3. Telecommuting and Tele-Consuming